Skip to Main Content

 Data Visualization Overview

-Data Visualization is one of the most critical aspect of research.
+Data Visualization is one of the most critical aspects of research.
 It allows researchers to see patterns and trends in data that are not easily observable when looking at raw information.
 Over the last two decades, technology has dramatically advanced the scale at which data can be visualized.
 In addition, more public data is available than ever before, allowing for both researchers and citizen scientists to create excellent visual stories with their data.

 There are two different approaches to data visualization: